Dealing with debt can be overwhelming and you may get to the point where you’re willing to do whatever it takes to get rid of the debt stress.

 Answer: If your debt load is out of control, one strategy to get on top of it is debt consolidation.
 However, what if you seek a debt consolidation loan and your lender turns you down?

-“A consolidation loan can be an excellent way to pay down your debt, because it increases your cash flow and lets you target more of your debt payment towards the actual debt, rather than servicing interest.
+“A consolidation loan can be an excellent way to pay down your debt because it increases your cash flow and lets you target more of your debt payment towards the actual debt, rather than servicing the interest.
 This can actually help you to pay your debts down more quickly,” says Jeff Schwartz, executive director, Consolidated Credit Canada.

 Why Are People Declined Debt Consolidation Loans?

 “The problem is when you’ve bought into this strategy and you get turned down for your loan.
 As you re-tool your debt repayment strategy, it is helpful to understand the reasoning behind you getting turned down to get on the right path for your financial future,” says Schwartz.